Gluten-Free Chocolate Crinkle Cookies

 a gluten-free chocolate crinkle cookie on a white background

-You can see just how easy it is to bake a batch of these gluten-free cookies by following the simple step-by-step instructions and detailed recipe step photos below.
+You can see just how easy it is to bake a batch of these cookies by following the simple step-by-step instructions and detailed recipe step photos below.

 • Butter: Unsalted butter adds richness and texture.